hariingit/note-apiservice/README.md

 - Python 3.11+

-- At least 2GB RAM  5GB free disk space (for local Docker and build operations)
+- At least 2GB RAM and 5GB free disk space (for local Docker and build operations)

-# 1. Create all Files and  directories
+## 1. Create all Files and  directories
 ```
 mkdir -p app infra scripts policy